 If your station is webcasting, then you need to pay SX the minimum fee of $500 per calendar year under the CRJ decision in addition to the fees owed to ASCAP.

 Remember, the Sound Recording Performance Complement, recordkeeping, and display requirements apply to all webcasters who use music without a direct or creative commons type license.
 While CBI is not aware of a single station that has been cited for not following these provisions of the law, it can not advise stations to ignore them.
+Further the RIAA has been sending stations notices concerning the lack of compliance with respect to the display requirements.

 At this point, we refer you to the 2014 CBI guide to webcasting for Educational Stations, which discusses your options.